 In a securities borrowed transaction, the firm borrows securities from a counterparty in exchange for cash or securities.
 When the firm returns the securities, the counterparty returns the cash or securities.
 Interest is generally paid periodically over the life of the transaction.
-Interest as affected by rebates on securities borrowed transactions is recognized as interest income in the statement of earnings on an accrual basis.
+Interest as affected by rebates on securities borrowed transactions is recognized as interest income on an accrual basis.

 In a securities loaned transaction, the firm lends securities to a counterparty typically in exchange for cash or securities.
 When the counterparty returns the securities, the firm returns the cash or securities posted as collateral.
 Interest is generally paid periodically over the life of the transaction.
-Interest as affected by rebates for securities loaned transactions is recognized as interest expense in the statement of earnings on an accrual basis.
+Interest as affected by rebates for securities loaned transactions is recognized as interest expense on an accrual basis.